 Come Visit Us!

-*Please note – Open Barn Days ends promptly at 3pm as we have limited volunteer staff and duties to attend to around the farm, please plan your arrival time accordingly.
+*Please note – Open Barn Days ends promptly at 3pm as we have limited volunteer staff and duties to attend to around the farm.
 We thank you for your understanding!
 And although we do not foresee a change to this schedule, please check the website, your email given upon registration and/or FB for rescheduling due to weather or a farm emergency.
 We thank you for understanding!

 Tips for A Safe and Enjoyable Visit!